My story

 Brought together by a mutual love for the mountains and a desire for further exploration, we embarked on a 400-kilometre bikepacking trip across the Pyrenees into Spain, and back again over two days, crossing 10 mountain passes.
 I wrote about the journey in a story called Bikepacking & The Unknown.

 That winter, it was time to return home for Christmas.
 I decided to drive 5000 kilometres in total from the Pyrenees back to the south of England, and back to Portugal again in February.
+It was a silly decision given the dire state of my van, but I figured that this is what I bought it for.
+I broke down a couple of times but thankfully it was nothing serious.
 This road trip became the inspiration to start sharing my written stories through a Substack page: Wandering & Wondering.

 2022

-After my last film project, Full Circle, I was offered a long-term video project and signed up to work as a videographer and editor for Wahoo Fitness.
-This facilitated the continuation of the road trip lifestyle, taking me across Spain, Portugal and Italy over a period of 4 months, which I documented through photos and writing.
+After my last film project, Full Circle, I was offered a long-term contract for a video project and signed up to work as a videographer and editor for Wahoo Fitness.
+This facilitated the continuation of the road trip way of living, taking me across Spain, Portugal and Italy over a period of 4 months, which I documented through photos and writing.
+It was brutal at times, given the intense scope of the work and the reality check of paying of debts that stacked up during covid.
+It sounds cooler than it was, and although there were good memories I was desperate to head back to Portugal and take some time to recover.

-My time spent in Portugal at the beginning of the year culminated in the founding of a new creative project: Studio Collectif —A creative studio and platform for authentic storytelling.
-In October, we produced our first short film in collaboration with Silent Living, entitled Back to Simplicity, which I directed, wrote and edited.
+In October, I produced a short film in collaboration with Silent Living, entitled Back to Simplicity, which I directed, wrote and edited.

 To be continued.